 When you first start up your system, the BIOS should automatically detect your CD-ROM/DVD drive.
 If it doesn't, enter the Setup Utility and configure the CD-ROM/DVD drive that you have installed.
-On the mainboard, locate the 4-pin connector CD2.
+On the mainboard, locate the two 4-pin connectors CD1 and CD2.